TypicalFork/mdBook/guide/src/format/config.md

 ### Markdown Renderer

 The Markdown renderer will run preprocessors and then output the resulting Markdown.
-This is mostly useful for debugging preprocessors, especially in conjunction with `mdbook test` to see the Markdown that `mdbook` is passing to `rustdoc`.
+This is primarily designed for debugging preprocessors, especially in conjunction with `mdbook test` to see the Markdown that `mdbook` is passing to `rustdoc`.